First ‘Wonder Woman’ Reactions Emerge

 — Batman-News.com (@BatmanNewsCom) May 13, 2017

-Paul Shirey, the editor-in-chief over at Jo Blo, also seemed to suggest that he’d only heard positive reviews for Wonder Woman, too, as he insinuated that the reactions to the Patty Jenkins directed film were the polar opposite to those for Batman v Superman: Dawn Of Justice and Suicide Squad.
+Paul Shirey, the editor-in-chief over at Jo Blo, also seemed to suggest that he’d only heard positive reviews for Wonder Woman, too, as he insinuated that the reactions to the Patty Jenkins directed film were the polar opposite to those for Batman V Superman: Dawn Of Justice and Suicide Squad.

 Heard some Wonder Woman reactions.
 Can't say anything except I can't wait for everyone to hear them.